A. L. Vijay

 A. L. Vijay (18 June 1979), known professionally as Vijay, is an Indian film director and screenwriter who works in the Tamil film industry.
-An assistant director with Priyadarshan, he debuted as director through the film Kireedam (2007), and gained popularity through the films Madrasapattinam (2010) and Deiva Thirumagal (2011).
+An assistant director with Priyadarshan, he debuted as director through the film Kireedam (2007) and gained popularity through the films Madrasapattinam (2010) and Deiva Thirumagal (2011).

 Background

 Vijay was born into a film family.
 His father, A. L. Azhagappan, is a noted film producer and a former President of the Tamil Nadu Producers Council.
 Azhagappan has also appeared as character artist in some films, including the film Eesan.
-Vijay's brother is the actor Udhaya (actual name: Senthil Kumar).
+Vijay's brother is the actor Udhaya.

 Personal life

 Vijay was briefly married to actress Amala Paul between 2014 and 2016–17.
 While Vijay belongs to a Tamil-speaking Hindu family, Amala comes from a Malayali Christian family.
 They got engaged on 7 June 2014 at a Church in Aluva, Kerala, using a ring for the ceremony, and were married in a "traditional south Indian style wedding," presumably Hindu, on 12 June 2014 in Chennai.
 They separated in July 2016 and were granted a divorce by the courts in February 2017.

 In July 2019, in a private family ceremony, Vijay married Dr. R. Aishwarya, a match arranged by their families.
 On 30 May 2020, the couple had their first child, a baby boy.